hazelcast/hazelcast-reference-manual/src/JCache-EP.md

 An arbitrary number of arguments can be passed to the `Cache::invoke` and `Cache::invokeAll` methods.
 All of those arguments need to be fully serializable because in a distributed environment like Hazelcast, it is very likely that these arguments have to be passed around the cluster.

+The following example performs the following tasks.

+- It implements `EntryProcessor`.
+- It overrides the `process` method to process an entry.

 ```java
 public class UserUpdateEntryProcessor